madprops/videosub/README.md

 Then add the subtitles to the slice.

+Temporary files are stored in /table

-The output video is saved in /table.
+The output videos are saved in /output.

 (It relies on ffmpeg and the srt python library)